David Kozarichuk – Associate Director for Development Program, Monitoring and Evaluation

-Kaily serves at her local church as a worship ministry leader and in her spare time she enjoys singing, camping and spending time with her husband Sam and two children, Emelie and Daniel.
+Kaily serves at her local church as a worship ministry leader and in her spare time, she enjoys singing, camping and spending time with her husband Sam and two children, Emelie and Daniel.

 Nadine Ramsay – Administrative Assistant

-Originally from the Island of Jamaica, Nadine is happy to support the work of ADRA Canada as Administrative Assistant.
+Originally from the Island of Jamaica, Nadine is happy to support the work of ADRA Canada as an Administrative Assistant.